 Butter and vodka are the secret ingredients to a pie crust that is flaky, tender, and great tasting!
-With this easy-to-make Butter and Vodka Pie Crust, you will have better-than-bakery pies every time!
+With this easy-to-make Butter and Vodka Pie Crust recipe, you will have better-than-bakery pies every time!

 Why You Will Love This Pie Crust

-- Tender and flaky pie crust - Little pockets of butter are wrapped in flour, creating layers of dough that are flaky and tender.
+- Tender and flaky pie crust - Little pockets of butter are wrapped in flour, creating flaky layers.

-- Works for sweet or savory pies - Whether you are making a Thanksgiving Sweet Potato Pie or a savory pot pie or quiche, this is the pie crust that you can rely on to be perfect every time.
+- Works for sweet or savory pies - Whether you are making a Thanksgiving Sweet Potato Pie or a savory pot pie or quiche, this is a perfect pie crust that you can rely on to turn out every time.

-- No soggy bottom crust - When your pie crust has too much liquid in it the crust can end up soggy.
-Vodka evaporates faster than water which means you will never have a soggy crust!
+- No soggy bottom crust - When your pie crust has too much liquid in it, the crust can end up soggy.
+Vodka evaporates faster than water, so you will never have a soggy crust!

 - Makes a great topping - It's not just for pies!
 This crust makes an incredibly flavorful cobbler topping too!
 Try it with this Peach Pie Cobbler recipe!

-Flour - All-purpose flour is best for pie crust.
-When measuring your flour it is important to either weigh it with a scale or measure by spooning the flour lightly into a measuring cup.
-Never scoop the flour from the bag with your measuring cup or you will end up with too much flour.
+Flour: All-purpose flour is best for pie crust.
+When measuring your flour, either weigh it with a scale or measure by spooning the flour lightly into a measuring cup.
+Never scoop the flour from the bag with your measuring cup, or you will end up with too much flour.

-Butter - Some pie dough recipes call for vegetable shortening, which they say is important for a flaky crust.
+Butter: Some pie dough recipes call for vegetable shortening, which they say is essential for a flaky crust.
 But using only butter has a better flavor, so instead of relying on shortening for flakiness, we utilize technique.
-The steps for this pie dough result in super flaky, flavorful, all-butter pie crust.
+The steps for this pie dough result in a super flaky, flavorful, all-butter pie crust.

-Water - All of your ingredients, including the water, should be cold For best results, add ice cubes to a cup of water while you prepare the flour and butter, then measure out ¼ cup of the chilled water right before adding it to the dough.
+Water: All ingredients, including the water, should be cold.
+For best results, add ice cubes to a cup of water while you prepare the flour and butter, then measure out ¼ cup of ice water right before adding it to the dough.

-Vodka - This is the secret ingredient that adds hydration to the dough without activating the gluten formation.
-The result is tender, never tough, pie crust.
+Vodka: This is the secret ingredient that adds hydration to the dough without activating the formation of the gluten.
+The result is the most tender pie crust that is never tough.

-- Pulse half of the flour with the salt and sugar in a food processor.
+- Mix half of the flour with the salt and sugar in a food processor using one-second pulses.

-- Add the remaining flour and pulse the food processor again about 5-6 times, until the flour is mixed in.
+- Scrape the bowl, add the remaining flour, and pulse the food processor about 5-6 times until the flour is mixed in.
 Adding the flour in 2 stages helps reduce the gluten formation and avoid overworking the dough.

-4) Transfer the to bowl and sprinkle chilled vodka and ice-cold water over the flour mixture.
+- Transfer the flour mixture to a medium bowl and sprinkle chilled vodka and ice-cold water over the top.

-The dough will be shaggy.
-Smash the dough, scoop under the dough and fold it over the top, and smash it some more, until it looks like the photo below on the right.
+- The dough will be shaggy.
+Smash the dough, scoop under it, fold it over the top, and smash it again until it looks like the photo below on the right.

-6. Divide the dough into 2 portions and shape each into a 4-inch disk.
-Refrigerate for 2 hours.
+- Divide the dough into two portions and shape each into a 4-inch disk.
+Wrap them in plastic wrap and refrigerate for 2 hours.

 Tips for Rolling the Dough

-- Roll the dough on a well-floured surface.
-I like to flour parchment paper, roll it on the paper, and then use that paper to transfer the dough to a 9-inch pie pan.
+- Use a rolling pin to roll the dough on a well-floured surface.
+I like to flour parchment paper, roll it on the paper, and then use that paper to transfer the dough to a 9-inch pie plate.

 - Sprinkle the top of the dough disk with flour as well.
-You can also add a sheet of parchment to the top of your dough, rolling the dough out between the two sheets, to avoid the dough sticking to your roller.
+You can also add a sheet of parchment to the top of your dough, rolling the dough out between the two sheets to avoid sticking to your roller.

 - Transfer the dough to your plate and fold the excess under to create your crust edge.